Vision-LLMs for Spatiotemporal Traffic Forecasting: Experiments

 \subsubsection{Setup}

 To test the model's long-term prediction accuracy across different domains, we conduct evaluations on four subsets: Trentino-Internet, Trentino-SMS, Milan-Internet, and Milan-SMS.
 The output sequence length $K$ is set to 36 steps, corresponding to a 6-hour prediction window.
-Other experimental settings are consistent with the benchmark test in Section A.
+Other experimental settings are consistent with those in the long-term and short-term prediction benchmark.